Patrick-Cole/pygmi/README.md

 ##Notice at 24 July 2014
 Since bringing PyGMI across to GitHub, which more importantly coincided with me changing some of the file structure so that I can start exposing some of the code for people to use as a library, PyGMI is being a bit petulant and I am finding new bugs on a daily basis.
 I ask for your understanding while I sort out these teething problems.
 Hopefully I can catch them all in the next week or so.

+I have also moved back to PyQt4 from PySide.
+I was experiencing a few glitches and I am hoping this will help.

 #PyGMI Readme